 While I liked the direction that the filmmakers took the ending of this story in, the more you think about it, the less sense it makes.
-The whole thing becomes even weirder after the reveal, but it pokes a bunch of holes in the premise.
-Specifically, the question of why Greta was asked to be a nanny in the first place comes to mind.
-It was a decent reveal, but it raised a bunch of questions that I do not want to get into with too much detail to avoid spoilers.
-Just know that, while I liked the reveal, it challenges the entire setup of the movie if you start thinking about it.
+The movie got a lot weirder after the reveal, but the reveal poked a bunch of holes in the premise and everything that led up to the climax of the movie.
+It poked so many holes in this story that it did not even make sense why Greta was hired in the first place.
+It was a decent reveal in terms of it being a surprise, but it raised a bunch of questions that I do not want to get into with too much detail to avoid spoilers.
+Just know that, while I liked the reveal to some degree, it challenged the entire premise of the movie as you start thinking about it.

 Grade: C+ (77pts)

 The Boy had a pretty bizarre premise, but I liked the filmmakers’ decision to lean into the mystery of it.
 The movie was certainly more creepy and mysterious than it was scary, as it really only had the typical jump scares that you have come to expect from your average horror movie.
 Fortunately, the more mysterious aspect of the story worked for me.
 The older couple always seemed to be hiding something, and the doll seemed to be possessed, but it was unclear how much danger Greta was in—if she was even in any at all.

 The whole premise was really creepy, but I did not understand why Greta could not just leave.
 It is a fairly common issue for horror movies, and it was certainly an issue with The Boy.
 Fortunately, I liked the mystery element of the story, and I enjoyed the direction the filmmakers took the mystery in at the end of the movie.
 I also thought Lauren Cohan did a decent enough job of carrying this movie, especially considering she spent a lot of time acting by herself.
 The movie could have been better, but I enjoyed it for what it was, an average horror-thriller.